themiszamani/B2SAFE-B2STAGE-Training/08-install-B2STAGE.md

 ```sh
 /etc/init.d/iptables-persistent restart
 ```

-To ensure the mapping from IP to hostname you might have to:
+ To ensure the mapping from IP to hostname you might have to edit the */etc/hosts*:
 ```sh
 hostname
 echo "your.ip.num.ber <yourhostname>" >> /etc/hosts